 19 N. K. Chadwick, Poetry and Prophecy, 1942, Preface, further, "The experience of exclusively literate communities is too narrow."
-"Ever learning, and never able to come to the knowledge of the truth" (II Timothy 3:7)!
+"Ever learning, and never able to come to the knowledge of the truth" (2 Timothy iii.
+7)!

-20 Modern "education" imposed upon traditional cultures (e.g. Gaelic, Indian, Polynesian, American Indian) is only less deliberately, not less actually, destructive than the Nazi destruction of Polish libraries, which was intended to wipe out their racial memories; the Germans acted consciously, but we who Anglicize or Americanize or Frenchify are driven by a rancor that we do not recognize and could not confess.
-This rancor is, in fact, our reaction to a superiority that we resent and therefore would like to destroy.
+20 Modern "education" imposed upon traditional cultures (e.g. Gaelic, Indian, Polynesian, American Indian) is only less deliberately, not less actually, destructive than the Nazi destruction of Polish libraries, which was intended to wipe out their racial memories; the Germans acted consciously, but those who Anglicize or Americanize or Frenchify are driven by a rancour that they do not recognize and could not confess.
+This rancour is, in fact, their reaction to a superiority that they resent and therefore would like to destroy.

-III: Paths That Lead to the Same Summit some observations on comparative religion
+III: Paths That Lead to the Same Summit SOME OBSERVATIONS ON COMPARATIVE RELIGION

-"There is no Natural Religion. . . .
-As all men are alike (though infinitely various), so all Religions, as all similars, have one source"-William Blake
+There is no Natural Religion....
+As all men are alike (though infinitely various), so all Religions, as all similars, have one source.-William Blake.

-"There is but one salvation for all mankind, and that is the life of God in the soul."-William Law
+There is but one salvation for all mankind, and that is the life of God in the soul.-William Law.